danfuzz/samizdat/doc/samizdat-0-lib/peg.md

 Parsing
 -------

-*Samizdat Layer 0* provides a set of "parsing expression grammar" (a.k.a.
+*Samizdat* provides a set of "parsing expression grammar" (a.k.a.
-"PEG") functions, for use in building parsers.
-The language does not provide any syntactic support for using these, though.
-(That is the job of a higher layer of the language.)
+"PEG") functions, for use in building parsers. *Samizdat Layer 1* provides syntactic support for using these functions, and they can be used directly in *Samizdat Layer 0*.

 These functions can be used to build both tokenizers (that is, parsers of strings / sequences of characters) and tree parsers (that is, parsers of